griff4692/ml_projects/README.md

 * My Contribution: equal contributor (team of 3)
 * Description: Our team reproduced the Stack-augmented Parser-Interpreter Neural Network (SPINN) created by the Stanford NLP team.
 I then explored unsupervised training objectives which relied solely on a downstream semantic objective, such as the SNLI entailment task.
 I found that task-specific structure learning does not materially improve performance, but can be effective at sentence understanding in the absence of labeled parse data.

-## Modeling Visual Question Answering as Hard Attention over Semantic Image Regions
+## Modeling Visual Question Answering as Hard Attention over Semantic Image Regions (Code Unavailable)

 * Context: Final Project for "Advanced Multimodal Machine Learning" class taught by Louis-Philippe Morency
 * Course Grade: A+
 * Project Name: `visual_question_answering`
 * My Contribution: equal contributor (team of 4)
 * Description: We incorporate hard attention over image regions using reinforcement learning, which allows the model to focus on a single ‘glimpse’ at a time in a recurrent manner.
 Secondly, we leverage semantic image segmentation maps, which produce pixel-wise semantic labels, to extract glimpse features in the form of semantic histograms.
 While not delivering state of the art performance, our approach is guided by intuitive and grounded principles we hope can motivate future research.

-* Code unavailable